esarandon/MoneyTracker/README.md

 > (4) Save and Quit
 > ```

-#### Requirements
+### Requirements
-The solution must achieve the following requirements:
+The project satisfies the following requirements:

-- [X] Model an item with title, amount, and month.
+- [X] Item Modeling: Each transaction has a title, amount, and month.
-	- [X] Solve the problem where you have to distinguish income and expense.
+- [X] Distinguishes between income and expense items.
-- [X] Display a collection of items that can be sorted in ascending or descending order.
+- [X] Transaction Display: View a list of transactions sorted by various criteria.
-	- [X] Sorted by month, amount or title.
+- [X] Sort by month, amount, or title.
-	- [X] Display only expenses or only incomes.
+- [X] Option to display only expenses or only incomes.
-- [X] Support the ability to edit, and remove items
+- [X] Editing and Removing Transactions: Modify or delete items as needed.
-- [X] Support a text-based user interface
+- [X] Text-Based User Interface: Provides a user-friendly command-line experience.
-- [X] Load and save items list to file
+- [X] Data Persistence: Load and save the transaction list to a file for future use.

-The solution may also include other creative features at your discretion in case you wish to show some flair.
+### Objective
+This project demonstrates my C# skills in object-oriented programming by modeling real-world financial tracking concepts, implementing sorting and filtering functionality, and creating a user-friendly, text-based interface.

 #### Solution